Myfanwy Waring

-Myfanwy Waring (born 1977) is a Welsh actress, best known for her role as PC Amber Johannsen in the British drama series The Bill.
+Myfanwy Waring (born 1977) is a Welsh actress, best known for her role as PC Amber Johannsen in the ITV drama series The Bill.
 Her most recent on screen role was a minor role in BBC Birmingham's daytime soap opera Doctors playing Radio producer Cerys Williams.

 Biography

-Waring was born in Dyfed, Wales in 1977.
+Waring was born in Dyfed in 1977.
 She studied acting at Rose Bruford College in London.

 Waring made her screen debut as a credited extra in Club Le Monde (2002).
 She next appeared in 2003's The Modernista, a short film produced as part of the 48 Hour Film Project.
 Waring played "Woman" alongside Louis Waymouth as "Man".

 Over the next few years, she appeared in small roles in dot the i, One Man and His Dog, Animal, and Ripper 2: Letter from Within, the sequel to 2001's Ripper.

-Her first television role was that of PC Amber Johannsen in the British police procedural The Bill.
+Her first television role was that of PC Amber Johannsen in the ITV police procedural The Bill.
 She appeared on the show from December 2004 through December 2005.

 Waring has also been featured in commercials for numerous companies and products: